Martin Conreen - Director of Making

 A materials scientist, jeweller and university lecturer from Bangkok, Supinya Wongsriruksa is currently pursuing her PhD in Mechanical Engineering at King's College London.
 Supinya's current research is centred around the senso-aesthetic properties of materials for jewellery and decorative applications, with a specific emphasis on the feel of materials.

-Elizabeth Corbin - Intern
+Elizabeth Corbin - Researcher

 Richard Gamester - Technician